surfergrl/sgs-gift-guide/README.md

   - Provide a fun way of browsing through items
   - To show that the brand is a polished, quality, reliable entity
   - Increase revenue
-- Required skills: JavaScript, HTML, CSS.
-Other skills: image manipulation, WordPress, GitHub.

 ---

 ### User Stories

-The user stories are based on previous market research in the field.
-People who came to the Gallery shop locally or to craft markets and were not sure what to buy were often one of these type of customer:
+The user stories are based on previous market research in the field – meeting customers at local stockists and craft markets, and contact via email/social media accounts of the business.

+#### Customer profiles:

-- Husband/partner with no idea
+- Spouse/partner with no idea what their partner would like
 - Previous visitor to shop or online presence, now at the website and curious
 - Bride searching for bridesmaid gifts
 - Christmas shopper in a hurry with limited idea of what someone might want
 - Undecided purchaser who has seen items but isn't sure what they want

+#### Customer goals:

+- Be led to suitable product/s for the giftee (or themselves)
+- Select according to their budget
+- Get a better idea of what the brand is about
+- Be confident that they have selected something suitable
+- Be able to backtrack if they want to see something else
+- Achieve their goal quickly and easily if required
+- Browse products in a unique, interesting way
+- Be confident that the website is genuine and sells quality products
+- Be able to see more details then buy quickly and easily

 ---